 Known as an iconic voice in the franchise, most notably playing Gohan in Dragon Ball Z along with its movies and games, Nadolny was equally remembered as the voice of kid Goku for the same reasons, but majorly in the original Dragon Ball anime as well as GT.

 However, Nadolny seemingly left or was taken out of the franchise for reasons that are still unconfirmed today.
-Her last Dragon Ball role before before Daima was playing kid Goku in the 2010 game Dragon Ball: Origins 2.
+Her last Dragon Ball role before Daima was playing kid Goku in the 2010 game Dragon Ball: Origins 2.

-Afterward, she was replaced by Colleen Clinkenbeard in all iterations of both Gohan and kid Goku starting from the English dub of Dragon Ball Z Kai.
+Afterwards, she was replaced by Colleen Clinkenbeard in all iterations of both Gohan and kid Goku starting from the English dub of Dragon Ball Z Kai.

 Her first Dragon Ball role in 14 years, the dub English of Daima should be worth checking out if you loved Stephanie Nadolny's original take on the character.